 Electric Agent/EFS software must be installed on each machine in the cluster.
-Electric File System (EFS) and Electric Agent (collectively, the Agent) are installed simultaneously on each host machine during Electric Agent/EFS installation.
-Multiple instances of Electric Agent/EFS pairings can be set up to run in parallel on a host.
-For example, if you have a multiprocessor machine, you may want to set up an Agent for each processor.
-More information on running multiple Agents is available in the ElectricAccelerator online help.
+Electric File System (EFS) and the Electric Agent are installed simultaneously on each host machine during Electric Agent/EFS installation.

+Multiple instances of Electric Agent/EFS pairs can be set up to run in parallel on a host.
+For example, if you have a multiprocessor machine, you might want to set up an Electric Agent for each processor.
+More information on running multiple agents is available in the ElectricAccelerator online help.

-If you are upgrading a previously installed ElectricAccelerator version, follow the upgrade instructions before attempting to install the new version.
+If you are upgrading a previously-installed ElectricAccelerator version, follow the upgrade instructions before attempting to install the new version.

 Your tool chain should be installed on each agent host.
 You can virtualize the tool chain in some cases, but this can be tricky especially when the Windows registry is involved.
 For performance reasons, it is better to install the tool chain on each agent host.
-Many companies use a "ghosting" software for this purpose.
+Many companies use "ghosting" software for this purpose.
 IMPORTANT: "Ghosting" with the Electric Agent already installed is not recommended.